Causal-DRF: Conditional Kernel Treatment Effect Estimation using Distributional Random Forest: Introduction

 \subsection{Related Work}

-Several recent papers consider the (unconditional) kernel treatment effect, such as \citet{Counterfactualmeanembeddings} and \citet{fawkes2022doubly}.
-In particular, \citet{martineztaboada2023efficient} develop an efficient test for $H_0: \P_{\Ybf^{0}} = \P_{\Ybf^{1}}$ using the kernel treatment effect.
+Several recent papers consider the (unconditional) kernel treatment effect, such as \citep{Counterfactualmeanembeddings} and \citep{fawkes2022doubly}.
+In particular, \citep{martineztaboada2023efficient} develop an efficient test for $H_0: \P_{\Ybf^{0}} = \P_{\Ybf^{1}}$ using the kernel treatment effect.
 However, just as with the ATE, the kernel treatment effect obscures the heterogeneity of the treatment across different individuals.
-As such, \citet{CATEGeneralization} and \citet{näf2023confidence}, which consider the \emph{conditional} kernel treatment effect by separately estimating the conditional mean embeddings on both the treatment and control groups, are of special interest.
-In fact, the closest prior work to our current proposal is the one taken in \citet{näf2023confidence} in which two separate DRFs are fitted to obtain the conditional kernel treatment effect with uncertainty quantification; our theoretical analysis is built directly on their work.
+As such, \citep{CATEGeneralization} and \citep{näf2023confidence}, which consider the \emph{conditional} kernel treatment effect by separately estimating the conditional mean embeddings on both the treatment and control groups, are of special interest.
+The closest prior work to our current proposal is the one taken in \citep{näf2023confidence} in which two separate DRFs are fitted to obtain the conditional kernel treatment effect with uncertainty quantification and our theoretical analysis is built directly on their work.
 In fact, on a technical level, we begin the theoretical analysis in Appendix \ref{DRFproofcorrection} by fixing a problematic argument in their proof of a crucial result.
-With this fix, our proofs continue similarly as in \citet{näf2023confidence}, although considerably more care is needed in crucial parts in case of Causal-DRF.
-Nonetheless, it is possible to derive theoretical results similar to those obtained by fitting two DRFs separately, allowing for consistency and efficient uncertainty quantification.
-In doing so, we are also able to drop the stringent condition of equal group size taken in \citet{näf2023confidence}.
-However, the most important difference with applying two DRFs is that Causal-DRF uses a single forest with a splitting criterion adapted to this goal.
-Thus, we gain efficiency compared to the method in \citet{näf2023confidence} in finite samples.
-In fact, it is well known that separate estimation of the means in the CATE estimation can be problematic.
-Similar issues likely also arise for the estimation of the CKTE.
-For instance, different estimation errors in the two mean estimates may lead to spurious effects, especially when one of the two groups has fewer observations available than the other.
-This is particularly apparent in the case of kernel estimates as in \citet{CATEGeneralization}, as the two kernel mean embedding estimates are likely to have different regularization parameters, leading to a regularization bias in the CKTE.
-Although there is no explicit regularization with DRF, similar problems are likely to arise.
-Similarly, covariate shifts in the two groups might lead to further bias if the propensity score varies strongly with $\Xbf$.
-We refer to \citet[page 47]{wager2023causalinference} for a more detailed explanation of these two problems in the context of the CATE estimation.
-Our simulation study indicates that using two separate DRFs can have detrimental coverage for smaller sample sizes, even in a relatively simple example, while Causal-DRF successfully maintains coverage even for $n=250$ samples.
+With this fix, our proofs continue similarly as in \citep{näf2023confidence}, although considerably more care is needed in case of Causal-DRF.